timokoenig/covid-validator/README.md

 ## Developer Notes

 The qr code reader needs to run over localhost or ssl to work.
 For the local development follow the script on https://github.com/vercel/next.js/discussions/10935#discussioncomment-1540436 and run `ipconfig getifaddr en0` to get your address.
 Now you can access your dev build via https on your network.

+## i18n

+The app uses [i18next](https://www.i18next.com/) for internationalization.
+We would like to offer this app to as many people as possible, therefore native translations are an important part.
+We welcome anyone to help us translate this app.
+To do so follow these steps:

+- If the language does not exist yet, create a folder in _/translations_ and copy the files _/translations/en/common.json_ and _/translations/en/country.json_ in that folder
+- Translate the existing values in those files and make sure you do not change the key
+- Save and commit your changes

+Note: If you do not add a translation in any given language, the app will default to English.